 Pond and other water features

-The pond covers about 1/4 acre and teems with frogs, fish, etc. Fishing is not permitted - the fish are too small and it would be a betrayal of trust (you may feed them, if you wish).
-Our current goal is to fence the pond for child-safety and to provide a habitat for our ducks.
+The pond covers about 1/4 acre and teems with frogs, fish, etc. We recently fenced the pond for child-safety and to provide a habitat for our ducks.
 There are also many natural springs and small trickle-creeks on the property.
 SO much to discover!!